aschultzen/master_thesis/README.md

 	ser.write(command)
 	ser.write(command2)

-The first command enables **RXM-RAW**, the second **RXM-SFRB** (used by rtklib). **The changes are not permanent, only in RAM on U-blox chip.
+The first command enables **RXM-RAW**, the second **RXM-SFRB** (used by rtklib). **The changes are not permanent, only in RAM on the U-blox chip.
 Once the chip is powered off, the changes disappear**.
 It's important to note at the time I'm writing this, i don't really know if it actually works.
 According to U-blox documentation, the chips is supposed to give an acknowledgment that the command is received and that it was accepted.
 This is something i will implement in the script later.
 I did however find that the output changed from:

 	$GPRMC,200556.00,V,,,,,,,030915,,,N*77